ryangoree/gud-cli/.github/CONTRIBUTING.md

-# Contributing to Clide-JS
+# Contributing to @gud/cli

-Thank you for your interest in contributing to Clide-JS! 🥹
+Thank you for your interest in contributing to `@gud/cli`! 🥹

 If you're unsure where to start, or if a feature would be welcomed, open an issue and start a conversation.